LTmadness/FermenterPercentage/README.md

 ![Alt Text](https://s4.gifyu.com/images/percent.gif)
 ![Alt Text](https://s4.gifyu.com/images/fermenter-progress-bar.gif)
 ### Support
-If you would like to support me you can do it here: https://www.patreon.com/LTmadness
+If you would like to support me you can do it here: https://streamlabs.com/ltmadness/tip

 ### Changes
+v0.0.6
+- Updated with new BepInEx and TEsted with Valheim 0.202.19 update

 v0.0.5
 - New Progress Bar can be enabled using config(Red/Yellow)
 - Rework for config settings to be cleaner